dwayne902642323/Revit-Addin-Full-FU-Flow-Range-Plumbing-Fixture-Flow-Server/README.md

 🧠 Author Background

 This tool was developed as part of an ongoing effort to bring real engineering logic into Revit.
-I’m a licensed Mechanical PE with 12+ years of HVAC and plumbing design experience, certified by ASHRAE (HFDP, CHD, HBDP), and currently completing my MS in Computer Science at Georgia Tech, specializing in machine learning.
+I’m a licensed Mechanical PE with 12+ years of HVAC and plumbing design experience, certified by ASHRAE/ASPE (HFDP, CHD, HBDP, CPD), and currently completing my MS in Computer Science at Georgia Tech, specializing in machine learning.

 My goal is to bridge the gap between mechanical engineering standards and software automation — creating tools that are technically rigorous, code-compliant, and field-tested.